justinjohn0306/ControllableTalkNet-CPU/README.md

 of TalkNet 2, with some changes to support singing synthesis and higher audio quality.

 ## Requirements
-* A Google account to run Colab, or...
+* A Google account to run Colab.
-* An NVIDIA GPU with 4+ GB of VRAM
-* 10 GB of free space

 ## How to run
 ### Google Colab